 Jeanie oversees all aspects of corporate and foundation support for Luther and works with faculty and staff to secure research funding and support for teaching and learning.
 She also leads Women, Faith, and Finance, Luther’s collaborative women’s philanthropy initiative.
 Together with Nathan Ersig, Jeanie serves as co-director of campaigns.

 Doug travels throughout the greater Midwest, as well as Colorado, Florida, Georgia, Kansas, Missouri, Oregon, and Texas, to build relationships and invite gifts from alumni, parents, and friends of the College.
 Doug also coordinates Luther's endowed scholarship program, The Legacy Trust.

 Megan oversees the 10th and 25th reunion efforts.
 She manages the programming, works collaboratively with class volunteer leaders, and spearheads the reunion giving campaigns.
-Megan is also the “gnome-in-chief” for Luther’s annual Giving Day, bringing together faculty, staff, alumni, and friends for one big day of giving.
-She serves as treasurer on the ArtHaus board of directors in Decorah and sings with the Decorah Chorale.
+Megan is also the "gnome-in-chief" for Luther’s annual Giving Day, bringing together faculty, staff, alumni, and friends for one big day of giving.
+She serves as president of the ArtHaus board of directors in Decorah and sings with the Decorah Chorale.
 Megan graduated from Luther in 2005 and also has a Masters in Arts and Cultural Management from St. Mary’s University of Minnesota.
 She and her husband Ryan (also a Luther graduate) have two boys.

 Nicole is responsible for the computer entry of pledges/gifts and receipting of gifts, and she coordinates corporate and matching gifts.
 She interacts with the Financial Services and Financial Aid offices as well as the Library and Information Services application development team.